Mingyang-ZHAI/ELG5301ClassActivities/phonebook/ReadMe.md

 	3. Updating Contacts: Verified that updates are logged and changes reflect correctly.
 	4. Deleting Contacts: Tested both individual and batch deletions.
 	5. Sorting and Grouping: Tested correct sorting and grouping of contacts.
-	6. Error Handling: Made sure the app catches invalid inputs and shows clear messages.
+	6. Viewing history: Tested that history shows correctly after updated values.
 ---

 ## How to Use